The Prune May be Able to Prevent Bone Mass Loss

 A smoothie for your bones

-Try this delicious recipe to strengthen your bones:
+Try this delicious recipe that makes extensive use of the prune to strengthen your bones.

 - Mix one tablespoon of sesame seeds with a cup of water in a blender for at least one minute.